 At Biodiversity Arts Outdoor School you will find:

-Teaching Staff–Our on-site instructors are experienced camp program directors, environmental educators, field biologists, and artists who all have a passion for integrating Science, Technology, Engineering, Art and Math as they base their lesson plans on the natural landscape.
+Teaching Staff–Our on-site instructors are experienced environmental educators, field biologists, and artists who all have a passion for integrating science and art and as they base their lesson plans on the natural landscape.

-Custom curricula – We work with you to customize each program to best suit the educational focus of your group.
+Custom curricula – We work with schools to customize each program to best suit the educational focus of each group.
 All of our curriculum is designed to meet NGSS standards for 5th and 6th grade classes.

-Curriculum options include: Stream Ecology, Northwest Geology, Climate Science, Meteorology, Realistic Drawing, Field Sketching, Watercolor Landscapes, Natural Sculpture, Cultural History, and Wildlife Ecology.
+Curriculum options include: Stream Ecology, Forest Ecology, Climate Science, Meteorology, Realistic Drawing, Field Sketching, Watercolor Landscapes, Natural Sculpture, and Cultural History.

 FOR MORE INFORMATION: